Justification of Red List category

 Trend justification

 It prefers forested coasts (G. Dutson pers. obs.
 1997-1998, Read 2013) where it scavenges and kleptoparasitises Osprey Pandion haliaetus (Blaber 1990, Webb 1992, G. Dutson pers. obs.
 1997-1998).
 Some pairs also hunt far inland and others, especially on the eastern islands, appear to have entirely inland ranges where they prey largely on northern common cuscus Phalanger orientalis and perhaps arboreal rats and fruit bats (Buckingham et al. 1995, Olsen 1997, J. Hornbuckle in litt.
 1999).
+More commonly sighted coastally but close to forested habitat, the species favours old-growth forests over areas of plantation and secondary growth (Buckingham et al. 1995).
+Transect counts indicated a slight preference for lowland forests (primary and secondary), with hill forests also used (Buckingham et al. 1995).
 It has been observed along primary rainforest lined rivers and over peaks in montane forest at elevations of 1,100 m, away from freshwater lakes (Pikacha et al. 2012).
-This species makes significant use of primary forests (Buckingham et al. 1990) but also hunts over open habitats such as deforested areas where it is reported to scavenge dead mammals including feral dogs (G. Dutson pers. obs.
+This species makes significant use of primary forests (Buckingham et al. 1995) but also hunts over open habitats such as deforested areas where it is reported to scavenge dead mammals including feral dogs (G. Dutson pers. obs.
 1997-1998).
 Other observed prey include Glossy Swiftlets Collocalia esculenta, Solomons Flying-foxes Pteropus rayneri, Prehensile-tailed Skink Corucia zebrata (Pikacha et al. 2012), eel (Hadden 2004), possum (Phalangeridae) (Olsen 1997, Olsen et al. 2006), Pacific Black Ducks Anas superciliosa, domestic cats and chickens (Olsen 1997, Olsen et al. 2006).
-The few nests that have been recorded have been located in mangrove forest or rainforest (Olsen 1994,1997), and the only recorded active nest was found in an emergent tree in a near-coastal wetland within a mosaic of grassland and secondary forest (Petersson in press).
-Breeding ecology of this species is poorly understood but observations of both parents bringing food to a nestling (Petersson in press) suggests biparental care.
-The only record of an active nest reported a brood size of one, and a juvenile on the verge of fledging in mid-July suggests a hatching time of April and laying date of March (Petersson in press).
+The few nests that have been recorded have been located in mangrove forest or rainforest (Olsen 1994, 1997), and the only recorded active nest was found in an emergent tree in a near-coastal wetland within a mosaic of grassland and secondary forest (Petersson 2016).
+Breeding ecology of this species is poorly understood but observations of both parents bringing food to a nestling (Petersson 2016) suggests biparental care.
+The only record of an active nest reported a brood size of one, and a juvenile on the verge of fledging in mid-July suggests a hatching time of April and laying date of March (Petersson 2016).

-It is threatened by forest degradation from logging, which is ongoing and is often unsustainable, extracting too many trees to allow natural regeneration (e.g. Katovai et al. 2015).
-Over-fishing and silt run-off from logging and plantations are also likely to adversely affect it.
-Hunting for food and occasionally sport is a recent threat with a breakdown of traditional taboos, especially in the lowlands of larger islands (Cain and Galbraith 1956, Buckingham et al. 1995, G. Dutson pers. obs.
+It is threatened by forest degradation from industrial-scale logging, as well as agriculture and traditional gardening (Pikacha et al. 2012, Katovai et al. 2015).
+Remote sensing data indicate that forest loss is ongoing within this species' range (Global Forest Watch 2022, using data from Hansen et al. [2013] and methods disclosed therein).
+Silt run-off from logging and plantations are also likely to adversely affect it.
+Hunting is a recent threat with a breakdown of traditional taboos, especially in the lowlands of larger islands (Cain and Galbraith 1956, Buckingham et al. 1995, G. Dutson pers. obs.
 1997-1998).
-It is also killed in some villages to protect poultry, cats and dogs (Olsen 1997).
-It may suffer from competition with humans for the favoured prey-species P. orientalis.
-Capture of eagles for sale in the illegal pet trade to urban business people in Honiara (presumably as status symbols), is also considered a threat (Pikacha et al. 2012).
+The species was shot by European colonists, who influenced the indigenous people to kill eagles, for alleged predation on poultry and other domestic animals, and with the change from totemism (which revered the eagle) to westernised beliefs and practices (Olsen 1997, Debus 2017).
+Although still considered an important totem in many cultures (J. van der Ploeg in litt.
+2020, Woxvold and Novera 2021), the species reportedly continues to be hunted (J. Bergmark in litt.
+2022), and capture of eagles for sale in the illegal pet trade to urban business people in Honiara (presumably as status symbols) is also considered a threat (Pikacha et al. 2012).
 In addition, the Solomon Islands is a region of high malaria infestation.
-Control of this mosquito-borne disease with chemicals such as DDT may affect H. sanfordi (Olsen 1994, 1995, 1997).
-Global Health Group & National Vector Borne Disease Control Program (2013) said that DDT has now been phased out in the Solomon Islands and the government has replaced with pyrethroid insecticides.
-DDT and other chemicals used in the Solomon Islands needs to be monitored (Olsen in litt.
-2016).
+Control of this mosquito-borne disease with chemicals such as DDT may have affected H. sanfordi (Olsen 1994, 1997), although its use has now been phased out (Global Health Group & National Vector Borne Disease Control Program 2013).
+Climate change is a potential threat, with sea-level rise potentially leading to loss of habitat (Debus 2017).

 Conservation Actions Underway

 CITES Appendix II.
+The species is listed on Schedule 1 of the Wildlife Protection and Management Act 1998, which prohibits the export of the species without a permit.
 It is well-known to Solomon Islanders and is often featured in environmental articles and postage stamps.
 It has legal protection in some provinces.
 Recent initiatives are promoting its protection in inland community projects (van Oosten and Wyant 1999).

 Text account compilers